HOW TO SUCCESSFULLY BUILD A SPONSORSHIP DECK

 You offer a unique activation idea.

 Sometimes it’s hard for a sponsor to visualize how they can use your sponsorship opportunity to achieve their business goals.
-Successful proposals often include creative ideas to help them imagine putting your sponsorship into action.
+Successful sponsorship decks often include creative ideas to help them imagine putting your sponsorship into action.
 It could be a co-branded social media campaign integrating the sponsor into your content.
 You might also have an impactful event marketing proposal that catapults your sponsor ahead of its competition.

-You include the investment with appropriate pricing.
+You may (or may not) include the Investment with appropriate pricing.

 Sponsorship pricing can be tricky.
 However, if you keep your pricing in line with comparable sponsorships, you’re halfway there.
 The key is to understand the value to the sponsor of the benefits achieved through your sponsorship opportunity.
 For example, a sponsor would pay a premium for a sponsorship it knew could result in $1 million in new sales.